+In this tutorial, you will learn about the benefits of having a clean commit history in your GIT repository and how you can squash your commits in order to achieve that.
+One of the main offenders from having a messy commit log history comes from the humble code review.
 Performing code reviews in your team is a great tool to ensure good code quality.
-The first hurdle most teams face when they start introducing code reviews is agreeing what the code submission process looks like.
-There are two main approaches, you either prevent someone checking in code before it has been reviewed (my preference), or, you can do a review afterward.
-From my experience, the after review processes never worked, mainly it takes a manual effort to enforce.
-Even with the best intentions after a period of time, people get slack with reviews until eventually the code review gets ignored.
+The first hurdle most teams face when they start introducing code reviews is agreeing on what the code submission process looks like.
+There are two main approaches, you either prevent someone from checking in code before it has been reviewed (my preference) or, you can do a review afterwards.
+From my experience, reviewing code after it has been committed has never worked out well.
+We all have a million things to do every day.
+As deadlines and project time pressures occur, even with the best intentions, people get slack with reviews until eventually the code starts to rot and the review gets ignored.